distributeaid/docs/needs-assessment/README.md

 ## Troubleshooting

-Some points to note if experiencing issues when getting the repo setup in a local dev environment or possible GitHub codespace requirements.
+Some points to note if experiencing issues when getting the repo running in a local dev environment or possible GitHub codespace requirements.